Kississippi: History

 Zoe Reynolds recorded her first acoustic demos – which later became the 2014 EP I Can Feel You in my Hair Still — in her mom's laundry room, and the EP's online release received early attention from music publications.

 Together with guitarist Colin Kupson, Reynolds wrote and recorded her second EP, 2015's We Have No Future, We’re All Doomed with Jake Ewald of Modern Baseball and Slaughter Beach, Dog.
-The album, released on Soft Speak Records, was named after a friend's yearbook message, and ultimately became a memorial line after their passing.
-We Have No Future ushered in a dark dream pop that countered but didn't overwhelm the act's folk roots, and highlighted the impending sense of doom adolescents face at the cusp of adulthood.
+The album, released on Soft Speak Records, was named after a friend's yearbook message, and ultimately became a memorial line after their death.

-After parting ways with Kupson post-tour, Reynolds emerged once again as a solo artist occupied with self-love and healing.
+After parting ways with Kupson post-tour, Reynolds emerged once again as a solo artist.
 The result of these occupations was her debut full-length album Sunset Blush, named after a boxed wine she and her friends drank and their subsequent long, late-night conversations.
 She recorded the album with friend Kyle Pulley of Thin Lips, who acted as a collaborator, at Headroom Studios in Philadelphia.
 After the album was picked up by SideOneDummy, a label that later downsized, Reynolds chose to self-release it on a vanity label she named Bug Crusher Records to stay true to the original April 2018 release date.

 On October 8, 2020, Reynolds announced her signing to Triple Crown Records, alongside a new single called "Around Your Room".